 In November of 1979, twenty-two parents met at a local church to discuss the formation of a Christian school in the Flathead valley.
 Since then, God has grown the seed planted in their minds to become a powerful force for good in this region.
 Stillwater Christian School (SCS) has graduated more than 600 students and impacted countless more through the work and ministry of excellent teachers and coaches over forty years and is now the largest and fastest growing Christian school in Montana.
-This document tells the story of God’s provision for past and current growth and sets forth a plan for future growth.
-We hope that you are encouraged by the vision represented by this plan.

 To develop lifelong learners who discern and apply God’s truth as they serve and lead wherever God calls.

 To equip students with the tools for learning through a Christ-centered education.